symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``null``

-The file path to a ``manifest.json`` file containing an associative array of asset names and their respective compiled names.
+The file path or absolute URL to a ``manifest.json`` file containing an associative array of asset names and their respective compiled names.
 A common cache-busting technique using a "manifest" file works by writing out assets with a "hash" appended to their file names (e.g. ``main.ae433f1cb.css``) during a front-end compilation routine.

 .. tip::